MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/05/devtools-113.md

 <!-- Subtitle: Turn on the "Enable Crash Analyzer" experiment and paste in your error stack trace with source map references for faster debugging. -->

 The new **Crash analyzer** tool is available as an experiment in Microsoft Edge 113.
+In the **Crash analyzer** tool, you can input a JavaScript stack trace, such as for non-fatal JavaScript exceptions, and then have your sourcemaps applied to the stack trace so that you can debug faster.

-You can access the **Crash analyzer** tool by selecting the **Enable Crash Analyzer** experiment in **Settings** > **Experiments**.
+To access the **Crash analyzer** tool, select the **Enable Crash Analyzer** experiment in **Settings** > **Experiments**.
 See [Turning an experiment on or off](../../../experimental-features/index.md#turning-an-experiment-on-or-off).

-With the **Enable Crash Analyzer** experiment turned on, you can now access the **Crash analyzer** tool.
-In the **Crash analyzer** tool, you can input a JavaScript stack trace, such as for non-fatal JavaScript exceptions, and then have your sourcemaps applied to the stack trace so that you can debug faster.

 You can report non-fatal JavaScript exceptions or similar data to tools such as Azure Application Insights: